 - Pay attention to local air quality index reports

-- Consider buying an air cleaner
+- Consider buying an air purifier

 - Buy salt lamps for your home